sennett/car/README.md

 car
 ===

 Evolving car.
 Installed here: http://sennett.org/boxcar2d.js/.
-IBased on http://boxcar2d.com/.
+Based on http://boxcar2d.com/.

+Currently the dev build is broken (index.html pointing the wrong way).
+Production is also far from optmised and causes requirejs timeouts on slow connections.

 Todo: